Table of Contents

 include strings, numbers, hexadecimal and bit values, boolean

-.
+values, and NULL.
 The section also covers

 various nuances that you may encounter when dealing with these